w3f/Grants-Program/new_more_balanced_pairing.md

-# New more balanced pairing with a view toward acceleration of the aggregate BLS signature scheme
+# New more balanced pairing with a view toward acceleration of the BLS multi-signature scheme

 - **Team Name:** Dmitrii Koshelev
 - **Payment Address:** This information will be given later.